ssddanbrown/inlets/README.md

 Contributions are welcome.
 All commits must be signed-off with `git commit -s` to accept the [Developer Certificate of Origin](https://developercertificate.org).

+## License & terms

+See the [LICENSE](./LICENSE) for usage, terms & conditions, warranty and liability information.

 ## Take things further

 You can expose an OpenFaaS or OpenFaaS Cloud deployment with `inlets` - just change `--upstream=http://127.0.0.1:3000` to `--upstream=http://127.0.0.1:8080` or `--upstream=http://127.0.0.1:31112`.
 You can even point at an IP address inside or outside your network for instance: `--upstream=http://192.168.0.101:8080`.